microsoft/fast/packages/fast-components-styles-msft/README.md

 Refers to the *size* of text that the color is designed to work with. [color-contrast](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) requirements vary depending on both font-size and weight.
 By default, all utilities target normal text and a contrast ratio of 4.5:1.
 If a utility name has the "large" keyword at the end, it means it is targeting "large" text and a contrast ratio of 3:1.

 Component stylesheets can mix and match these utilities to achieve the component design.
 For example, a secondary button may use:
--  `neutralForeground` for text color
+-  `neutralForegroundRest` for text color
 -  `neutralFillRest` / `neutralFillHover` / `neutralFillActive` for background colors

 A ghost button may use:
--  `neutralForeground` for text color
+-  `neutralForegroundRest` for text color
 -  `neutralFillStealthRest` / `neutralFillStealthHover` / `neutralFillActive` for background colors
 -  `neutralOutlineRest` / `neutralOutlineHover` / `neutralOutlineActive` for border colors